ljavuras/evergarden/Project/Project Violet/notes/Violet Package.md

 ```
 # Violet Package

-A package is a folder that contains user scripts (*Templater* templates, *CustomJS* scripts, *Datacore* scripts...etc), which implements a workflow.
+A package is a folder that contains user scripts (*Templater* templates, *CustomJS* scripts, *Datacore* scripts...etc), implementing a workflow.
 Drop the folder into your designated directory, and the workflow becomes available in your vault.

 ## Difference between package and plugin